 ESG 1.4 Student admission, progression, recognition and certification - Institutions should consistently apply pre-defined and published regulations covering all phases of the student “life cycle”, e.g. student admission, progression, recognition and certification

-The University of Borås has designed legal rules and processes for admission, examination and the issuing of degrees.
-Assessment of students' progression is based on the objectives of the system of qualifications, locally formulated goals and set course objectives.
-The examinations are designed to enable both knowledge control and to be a learning and development opportunity.
-The syllabuses ensure the goals the student is expected to achieve after completion of the examination.
-The diplomas issued show that the student has achieved the goals and course requirements set in the educational plan.
+The University of Borås has designed legally secure regulations and processes for admission, examination and issuing of degrees.
+Assessment of the students' progression is based on the goals in the degree ordinance, locally formulated goals and set course objectives.
+The examinations are designed so that they enable both knowledge control and are a learning and development opportunity.
+The syllabuses ensure the goals the student is expected to achieve after completing the examination.
+The diplomas issued show that the student has reached the goals and course requirements established in the study plan.

-The students at the University of Borås are expected to play an active role in the learning processes.
-The courses should therefore be organized in such a way that they stimulate the curiosity, reflection, critical thinking and independence of the students.
-Through a research based education and collaboration with various social actors, the programmes should meet the needs for the necessary knowledge and skills for both the individual and the society.
-They should also provide the conditions for personal development and a lifelong learning.
+The students at the University of Borås are expected to take an active role in the learning processes.
+The courses must therefore be designed so that they stimulate the curiosity, reflection, critical thinking and independence of the students.
+Through a research based education and collaboration with various societal actors, the programmes must meet the needs for the necessary knowledge and skills for both the individual and the society.
+They must also provide the conditions for personal development and lifelong learning.

-Student support is provided in the form of career service, language pedagogical support, student health, student expedition, student health, study guidance, support for students with disabilities etc.
+Student support is provided in the form of career services, language support, student health, student office, study guidance, support for students with disabilities etc.

-The results include the continuous follow-up and analysis that will permeate all education, and which together with the course evaluations, programme evaluations and educational evaluations should form the basis for continuous development of the programmes.
+The results include the continuous monitoring and analysis that must permeate all education, and which together with the course evaluations, programme evaluations and evaluations of the educations form the basis for continuous development of the programmes.

 ESG 1.7 Information management - Institutions should ensure that they collect, analyse and use relevant information for the effective management of their programmes and other activities.